Implantable Intertial Sensor |

 The IIS is designed for designed for long-term experiments that require intermittent, short-term monitoring of angular velocity and linear acceleration.
-We can implant the A3035B, for example, in a mouse and record the six inertial signals for an hour every day for forty days.
+We can implant the A3035A1, for example, in a mouse and record six inertial signals for one hour every day for forty days.
 Or we can attach the same device to a fish, record for two hours, remove, and do the same thing twenty times with twenty different fish.
-The A3035B transmits six signals on six separate SCT telemetry channels.
+The A3035A1 transmits six signals on six separate SCT telemetry channels.
 The signals are gyroscope x, y, z, range ±5.6 rev/s at 128 SPS (samples per second) and accelerometer x, y, z, range ±160 m/s/s at 128 SPS.
+Thje A3035B1, however, disables the gyroscope and transmits only x, y, and z acceleration at 128 SPS.
+Its operating life is 150 hrs.

 Development of the IIS was funded by the NSF (grant IOS 1652582) and carried out in collaboration with the Tytell Laboratory of Tufts University.